kkoooqq/fakebrowser/README.md

 ![](doc/fakebrowser-demo.gif)

 * Using [dumpDD.js](src/dumpDD.js) to collect fingerprint from real users.
-* Writing evasions based on [puppeteer-extra](https://github.com/berstend/puppeteer-extra) to simulate the above fingerprints and bypass anti-bot detection.
+* Writing [evasions](https://github.com/kkoooqq/fakebrowser/tree/main/src/plugins/evasions)😈 based on [puppeteer-extra](https://github.com/berstend/puppeteer-extra) to simulate the above fingerprints and bypass anti-bot detection.
 * Provide toolkit API to simulate real user's mouse and keyboard operations.
-* Deploy to Linux and use Chrome/Edge in headless mode to **SAVE COST**.
+* [Deploy to Linux](https://github.com/kkoooqq/fakebrowser/tree/main/script) and use Chrome/Edge in headless mode to **SAVE COST**.
 Reasons for not using Chromium: no support MP4 and few users using it.
 * Captcha recognition from my another open source project: [anti-captcha](https://github.com/kkoooqq/anti-captcha).

 ----